 First off, let’s define a cash offer.
 No, it’s not as dramatic as somebody walking into your house with a briefcase full of cash and making you an offer you can’t refuse.
 (At least, not usually.)

 A cash offer is one in which the buyer offers to pay for the entire cost of the house without using financing.
 Believe it or not, cash sales accounted for up to 24% of single-family and condo sales across the US in the past two years.

 So, as a seller, receiving a cash offer isn’t a pipe dream.
 We wouldn’t say it’s common but it’s not uncommon, especially considering how hot most housing markets are right now and how many people are selling their homes for a profit.

 Cash offers require a lot of liquid cash, so it may not surprise you that real estate investors are the most likely candidates to make cash offers.

 Generally speaking, cash buyers are concentrated at the extremes of the housing market.
-On the low end, investors and house flippers purchase homes in poor condition with cash to avoid monthly payments while they fix up the property.
+On the low end, investors and and companies purchase homes in poor condition with cash to avoid monthly payments while they fix up the property.
 At the high end, very rich people (or those who made a large profit in a home sale or inherited a fortune) would rather buy houses with cash to avoid dealing with the bank.

 That said, more of your average home buyers are paying with cash today.
 Since housing inventory is tight and buyer demand remains high, buyers can use cash offers as leverage in bidding wars.
 Or, if not, a full cash offer, at least offer more money upfront to reduce the amount of a mortgage loan.